4700-08 Wyandotte Street,

 On April 4, 1999, Dickinson Theatres closed the theater.
-Restoration Hardware, a national chain of hardware and decorating stores, remodeled the theater and moved into the space.
-The old Plaza Theater, now serving patrons in a different capacity, reopened in the fall of 1999.
+Restoration Hardware, a national chain of hardware and decorating stores, remodeled the theater and moved into the space in fall of 1999.
 They had vacated the building by summer of 2017.

 Just login to your account and subscribe to this theater.